Vacaville Truck Accident Lawyer

-I’m Ed Smith, a Vacaville trucking accident lawyer.
-Sitting at the intersection of Interstate 80 and Interstate 505, many large commercial trucks travel through Vacaville every day to transport produce and other freight from Sacramento to San Francisco.
-The several thousand commercial trucks, often called big rigs, share the road with a multitude of other commuters.
-As such, accidents involving these large trucks and other vehicles or pedestrians are a common occurrence.
-These accidents, because of the size of the trucks involved, often cause serious, or even life-threatening, injuries.
+Many large commercial trucks travel through Vacaville daily to transport produce and other freight from Sacramento to San Francisco.
+The several thousand commercial trucks, often big rigs, share the road with many other commuters.
+As such, accidents involving these large trucks and other vehicles are a common occurrence.
+Because of the size of the trucks involved, these accidents often cause severe or even life-threatening injuries.

 The trucking industry is massive, with thousands of small and large companies transporting an estimated 10.49 billion tons of freight each year.
-The logistics of this massive operation means that safety precautions are frequently overlooked.
-Consequently, truck driver and trucking company negligence often cause the devastating accidents involving trucks, despite extensive industry regulation.
+The logistics of this massive operation mean that safety precautions are frequently overlooked.
+Consequently, despite extensive industry regulation, truck driver and truck company negligence often cause devastating accidents involving trucks.

-A Vacaville trucking accident lawyer must therefore have detailed knowledge of the issues specific to trucking litigation.
+A Vacaville truck accident lawyer has detailed knowledge of the issues specific to trucking litigation.
 This massive industry is known for distorting and hiding evidence critical to proving driver negligence.
-Additionally, the trucking industry is governed by a complicated web of state and federal regulations that an attorney must know how to navigate.Common Injuries in Trucking Accidents
+Additionally, the trucking industry is governed by a complicated web of state and federal regulations that an attorney must know how to navigate.Common Injuries in Truck Accidents

-Accidents involving big rigs are often especially devastating because of the large size difference between commercial trucks and many of the vehicles surrounding them.
+Accidents involving big rigs are often especially devastating because of the significant difference between commercial trucks and many vehicles.
 Commercial trucks can weigh anywhere from 20,000 to 80,000 pounds, while most vehicles on the road weigh only 3,000 to 4,000 pounds.
-Therefore, when a big rig strikes another vehicle, the force is often great enough to total the opposing car, threatening the life of people within the car.
+Therefore, when a big rig strikes another vehicle, the force is often significant enough to total the opposing car, threatening people's lives within the vehicle.

 Common injuries in these accidents include the following: